a-ignatov-parc/tvdml/README.md

 </button>
 ```

-The last thing that we need to figure out is how to render modal document.
-TVDML has `TVDML.renderModal()` method that is similar to `TVDML.render()`.
+## Modals

+Modals are perfect when you need to show some useful information but don't want to interupt opened view context.
+You can use `TVDML.renderModal()` method to render any document you want in overlay. `TVDML.renderModal()` behaviour is similar to `TVDML.render()`.

 There is also `TVDML.removeModal()` method that removes any presented modal document.

 ```javascript
 /** @jsx TVDML.jsx */